 Springtime will be an easier time to find a permit.

 Additionally, the weather in the Grand Canyon is nice and brisk in March.

 Hiking in the Arizona sun is NOT easy when the temperature is 100 degrees.

 Going to Havasupai in Spring will make your hikes much more pleasant.

 For those reasons, plan your adventure for March and get ready for the stunning natural beauty that is Havasupai Falls!

 Zach and Julie of Ruhls of the Road

 Celebrate St. Patrick’s day where it all began in St. Augustine, Florida.
 Every year Celtic tradition is celebrated at the annual St. Augustine Celtic Music & Heritage festival.

-This family friendly event celebrates with Celtic music, food, and, of course Highland Games.
+This family-friendly event celebrates with Celtic music, food, and, of course, the Highland Games.

 I bet you didn’t know it, but the first recorded St. Patrick Day Parade in history in the entire world happened in 1601 in St. Augustine, so it’s the perfect place to immerse yourself and your family in the Celtic tradition this March.